Chymyst/chymyst-core/docs/chymyst-core.md

 At any given time, each reaction site (RS) must decide which reactions can start.
 This decision depends only on the molecule values of molecules bound to this site, since we can decide whether to start a reaction when we know which input molecules are present and with what values.

-Therefore, RS maintains a multiset of input molecules present at that site.
+Therefore, each RS maintains a multiset of input molecules present at that site.
 This multiset can be visualized as containing pairs `(molecule emitter, value)`.

 Whenever a molecule is emitted, it goes into the multiset at the RS to which the molecule is bound.